In these entries, the word “lamp” means a fluorescent light bulb. It does not mean a fixture (the thing with lamp holder sockets).

 To turn on a fluorescent lamp, a high-voltage pulse of electricity must be sent through it.
 Once the lamp lights, the stuff inside the tube becomes a good conductor of electricity – too good – and then some way of preventing too much current from flowing through the bulb must be provided.
 Otherwise the lamp burns out in about a second.

-Providing the initial surge and then later limiting the current is done by the ballast.
-In most of the 20th century, these were black boxes in the lamp housing, their insides constructed something like an electrical transformer, of many thin sheets of special steels.
+The ballast provides the initial surge and then later limits the current.
+In most of the 20ᵗʰ century, ballasts were black metal boxes in the lamp housing, their insides constructed something like an electrical transformer, of many thin sheets of special steels.
 Such ballasts are called magnetic ballasts.
-Unfortunately the sheets move a very small amount as alternating current passes through the ballast, and that movement creates a 120-Hz hum.
+Unfortunately the sheets move a very small amount as alternating current passes through the ballast.
+That movement creates a 120-Hz hum.
 Magnetic ballasts, not the lamps themselves, are the source of the hum formerly associated with fluorescents.

 Transistors made possible another type of ballast, the electronic ballast, which uses about 40% less energy than a magnetic ballast.
 An electronic ballast does not hum.
 It can raise the frequency of the current going to the lamp to over 20,000 Hz, above the range of human hearing, which also eliminates the flicker which annoys many people, and increases the light output.
 An electrician can retrofit some older fixtures with an electronic ballast.